jmigpin/editor/README.md

 - `SaveSession <name>`: save session to ~/.editor_sessions.json
 - `DeleteSession <name>`: deletes the session from the sessions file
 - `NewColumn`: opens new column
-- `NewRow`: opens new row
+- `NewRow`: opens new empty row located at the active-row directory, or if there is none, the current directory.
+Useful to run commands in a directory.
 - `ReopenRow`: reopen a previously closed row
 - `SaveAllFiles`: saves all files
 - `ReloadAll`: reloads all filepaths
 - `ReloadAllFiles`: reloads all filepaths that are files
-- `XdgOpenDir`: calls xdg-open to open the active row directory with the preferred external application (ex: a filemanager)
+- `RowDirectory`: get the active-row directory and go to the row that has it, if it doesn't exist, create a new row with the directory listing under the active-row.
+Useful when editing a file and want to access the file directory content.
-- `RowDirectory`: open row with the active row directory: useful when editing a file and want to access the file directory contents
+- `DuplicateRow`: make active-row share the edit history with a new row that updates when changes are made.
-- `DuplicateRow`: make active row share the edit history with a new row that updates when changes are made.
+- `XdgOpenDir`: calls xdg-open to open the active-row directory with the preferred external application (ex: a filemanager)
 - `Exit`: exits the program

 Note: Some row commands work from the layout toolbar because they act on the current active row (ex: Find, Replace).